demartinomariano/Forecating_Danish_GDP_/README.md

 This project was conducted as part of our Econometrics course at Bocconi Univerisity.

-We began with an exploratory data analysis and constructed several models to forecast GDP growth.
-Our process included:

 ## Methodology
 Data preprocessing: Handling missing data and ensuring stationarity of the GDP growth variable.